christophervartanian/project-christopher/README.md

 In this iteration I am focused on improving functionality.
 I completed:
 * Allowing the user to see a summary of the temperature and precipitation averages for any range of dates
 * Allowed the user to see a breakdown of the description of the weather for their chosen range (i.e. Hot, Cold, Light Rain, Heavy Rain)
+* Added multiple locations (Dallas, Honolulu, Miami), so user could choose which weather to view